gravnetic/coleforcongress.github.io/_posts/2014-04-09-fair-share.md

 I support the Congressional Progressive Caucus budget, and call on those who want to represent us in Congress to do the same.

-Republicans propose cutting Social Security, Medicare, and Medicaid benefits – all while lowering taxes on millionaires and giant corporations.
+Congressman LoBiondo's party proposes cutting Social Security, Medicare, and Medicaid benefits – all while lowering taxes on millionaires and giant corporations.

-**The right tries to dominate the news around April 15 tax day.
+**Congressional Republicans try to dominate the news around April 15 tax day.
 But this year, I’m standing with other bold progressive candidates and going on offense!**

 Add your name so Rep. LoBiondo hears the message loud and clear: "Demand millionaires and corporations pay their fair share!"